 - Trust – the key objective of EFA is to improve trust in ecommerce.
 We are preparing a Trustmark for ecommerce sites based on the highly successful European model;

-- Legal – we are preparing in cooperation with the IABSA a ‘Legal Fact Pack’ covering 8 African countries.
+- Legal & Representation – we are preparing in cooperation with the IABSA a ‘Legal Fact Pack’ covering 8 African countries.
 The Legal WP also is responsible for our representation activities;

 - Africa – Reaching out to colleagues in other countries who run ecommerce companies.
 We all have a lot to learn from each other;

-- Marketing – the WP which looks at how EFA can recruit new members and retain existing members.
+- Operations- Payments – We are discussing with the Payments Association of SA (PASA) how best to guarantee security for online sales; Additionally, the WP which looks at how EFA can recruit new members and retain existing members.